xinsys/handbook/_pages/policies/authority-to-operate.md

 * information systems used or operated by GSA or by a contractor of GSA or other organization on behalf of GSA

-This scope is defined by the [Federal Information Security Management Act](https://www.congress.gov/bill/113th-congress/senate-bill/2521/text?overview=closed)Systems that fall into either of these categories are herein referred to as "TTS systems".
+This scope is defined by the [Federal Information Security Management Act](https://www.congress.gov/bill/113th-congress/senate-bill/2521/text?overview=closed).
+Systems that fall into either of these categories are herein referred to as "TTS systems".
 In order to ensure that risk for TTS systems is properly assessed and cost-effectively reduced to an appropriate level by senior TTS officials and system owners, the TTS Commissioner can both delegate to TTS Authorizing Officials and designate their representatives to carry out this work.

 ## Background